 Once you have decided to earn credit card rewards in the form of cash back, you should definitely consider one of these top 5 cash back rewards cards.

 Discover it offers 5% cash back in categories that change each quarter.
-Now through June 30, earn 5% at Restaurants & Movies on up to $1,500 in purchases when you sign up, and 1% cash back on all other purchases.
-(The current category for July through September 2014 is gas stations.)
+Now through June 30, earn 5% at Restaurants & Movies on up to $1500 in purchases after you sign up, and 1% cash back on all other purchases.
 If you shop through their online portal, you can get 5-20% cash back at 200+ online retailers like Apple, Macy's and Best Buy.
 Besides being a great cash rewards credit card, it also offers protection from higher APRs due to late payments and you can track your recent FICO credit scores for free in an easy-to-read chart on monthly statements and online.
 Their new Freeze ItSM on/off switch allows you to prevent new purchases, cash advances and balance transfers in seconds via their website or mobile app.
 There is no annual fee.

 As a sign-up bonus, you can get 0% APR on purchases and balance transfers for the first 12 months — then a variable purchase APR applies (currently 10.99% - 22.99%).
 A 3% fee applies to each transferred balance.

 The Blue Cash Preferred® card offers the highest cash back you can get for groceries.
 Get 6% cash back at US supermarkets (up to $6,000 per year in purchases), 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There is a $75 annual fee.